huyphan168/huyphan168.github.io/_pages/about.md

 at the end of the day, I found that "strives to know more everyday" is the most important.
 Regardless of any thing you want to learn or read, at some point in your career, that thing gonna be helpful in some ways.

 # 3. Research Interests
-My research and working interests are few-shot learning making intelligence system more data efficient, continual Learning, real-World intelligence system and bio-Inspired solutions toward AI problems.
+My research and working interests are few-shot learning making intelligence system more data efficient, continual learning, real-ưorld intelligence system and bio-Inspired solutions toward AI problems.
 However most of published works will be medical-related AI.